perfsonar/docs/intro_about.rst

 perfSONAR also includes components for visualizing the data.
 These components provide a window into the data and are the primary way most operators analyze and identify network issues.
 The primary tools provided by the main perfSONAR project are:

-    * **Graphs** - The perfSONAR graphs package provides a set of graphs that display the various measurements over time and provide useful information about the hosts involved.
-See :doc:`using_graphs` for more detail.
+    * **Grafana** - perfSONAR provides dashboards for the `Grafana <https://grafana.com/>`_ visualization framework.
+The dashboards display the various measurements over time and provide useful information about the hosts involved.
-    * **MaDDash** - This component queries the :ref:`archiving layer <intro_about-archiving>` periodically for measurements and displays a dashboard indicating the performance of each relative to a set of defined thresholds.
-It can also send alerts based on patterns in the dashboard.
-See the :doc:`MaDDash documentation <maddash_intro>` for more details.
+    * **OpenSearch Dashbaords** - `OpenSearch Dashboards <https://opensearch.org/docs/latest/dashboards/index/>`_ is an interface to OpenSearch that allows you to view data and access various OpenSearch settings.

 In addition to displaying results, there are also graphical interfaces available for configuring perfSONAR components:

-    * **Toolkit GUI** - This ships with every perfSONAR Toolkit and allows defining tasks for the local pSConfig pScheduler agent.
-See :doc:`manage_regular_tests` for more details.
     * **pSConfig Web Admin** - This is a web-based application for defining remote templates that can be read by the pSConfig Agents.
 See :doc:`pwa` for more details.

 .. _intro_about-discovery: